HRmemon/copy_python_files/README.md

 python -m unittest copy_file_test.py
 ```

+## Support

+If you find this tool helpful, please consider giving it a star on GitHub.
+Your support is greatly appreciated!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.